nithingovindugari/Conversational-Chatbots-using-RAG/README.md

-This repo contains several projects / appilcations related to Langchain and its components.
-The projects are:
+This repo contains several projects / appilcations related to RAG using Langchain and its components.

 ![alt text](image.png)